Maoricolpus roseus

 Maoricolpus roseus is a species of gastropod mollusc belonging to the family Turritellidae.
 The species is found in eastern Australia and New Zealand.

 Description

-Maoricolpus roseus has a spiral cone shape shell that grows up to 87mm in length and 25mm in width.
+Maoricolpus roseus has a spiral cone shape shell that grows up to 87 mm in length and 25 mm in width.
 Maoricolpus roseus is brownish/purple in colour with a tint of marble.
 The protoconch of the shell has three to four tiny round sections and does not have a visible nucleus.
 The teleoconch of the shell has about 18 whorls which forms a shape with two angles and a slightly indented middle.
 The texture of the shell involves three thick ridges with the middle appearing first followed by the lower one, then the upper.
 The shell is covered with very fine and coarse lines.
 The base of the shell is flat with many strong lines and growth marks.

 Taxonomy

 The species was first described by Jean René Constant Quoy and Joseph Paul Gaimard in 1834 as Turritella rosea, based on material collected during the first voyage of the Astrolabe to New Zealand.
 In 1926, Harold Finlay described the genus Maoricolpus, naming M. roseus as the type species of the new genus, which remains the currently accepted name today.
 While a subspecies, Maoricolpus rosea manukauensis, was described in 1931, this was synonymised in 2014, after genetic analysis indicated that the subspecies did not represent a distinct clade.